wdporter/i-am-that-vuepress/12-the-person-is-not-reality/readme.md

 **Q:**&ensp;Sorry.
 But I just do not understand.
 You say you are bodiless and mindless, while I see you very much alive and articulate.

-**M:**&ensp;A tremendously complex work is going on all the time in your brain and body — are you conscious of it?
+**M:**&ensp;A tremendously complex work is goïng on all the time in your brain and body — are you conscious of it?
 Not at all.
-Yet for an outsider all seems to be going on intelligently and purposefully.
+Yet for an outsider all seems to be goïng on intelligently and purposefully.
 Why not admit that one’s entire personal life may sink largely below the threshold of consciousness and yet proceed sanely and smoothly?

 **Q:**&ensp;Is it normal?